 To share or add a badge to your LinkedIn profile, LinkedIn requires an authorization process, that is required and standard for all third-party programs creating a connection between the two accounts.

-When you connect your Acclaim and LinkedIn accounts, you will receive a message outlining the permissions you are granting in the process.
+When you connect your Credly and LinkedIn accounts, you will receive a message outlining the permissions you are granting in the process.
 LinkedIn predetermines this message based on the authorization scope required to share your badge.
-Acclaim will not post to LinkedIn without your initiation or permission.
-Acclaim will only add badges to your profile or post them to your newsfeed upon request.
+Credly will not post to LinkedIn without your initiation or permission.
+Credly will only add badges to your profile or post them to your newsfeed upon request.

-You can disconnect Acclaim’s access to your social media account after you have successfully shared your badge to your profile or newsfeed.
-You can also manage Acclaim’s connection through your privacy settings within your social media account.
+You can disconnect Credly’s access to your social media account after you have successfully shared your badge to your profile or newsfeed.
+You can also manage Credly’s connection through your privacy settings within your social media account.

 Currently, ICF does not offer a Coaching Supervision training program accreditation, primarily because of a lack of Coaching Supervision competencies upon which such programs can be reviewed and accredited.
 While ICF has accredited several Coaching Supervision training programs, the accreditation has focused on the programs’ coverage of the ICF Core Competencies.

 According to the 2020 ICF Global Coaching Study, coaches say the No. 1 obstacle for the coaching profession is untrained individuals who call themselves coaches.
 Digital badging gives ICF Credential-holders a way to share their knowledge, skills and abilities online in a way that is simple and trusted and can be easily verified in real time.